-- LEN 122 Police Patrol Operations and Tactics 3 cr. hrs.
-Prerequisite: LEN 101 preferred A variety of proven police tactics and procedures for handling situations ranging from misdemeanors to felonies. - LEN 125 Law Enforcement Report Writing 3 cr. hrs.
+LEN 122 Police Patrol Operations and Tactics 3 cr. hrs.
+Prerequisite: LEN 101 preferred A variety of proven police tactics and procedures for handling situations ranging from misdemeanors to felonies.

+LEN 125 Law Enforcement Report Writing 3 cr. hrs.
 The writing of preliminary and supplementary reports typically used by law enforcement agencies.
-This course stresses skills involving note taking; the use of forms and formats; and the writing of narrative, analytical and descriptive paragraphs. - LEN 130 Probation and Parole 3 cr. hrs.
-Prerequisite: LEN 101 preferred A study of the probation and parole systems on a local, state, and national level and expected future trends.
+This course stresses skills involving note taking; the use of forms and formats; and the writing of narrative, analytical and descriptive paragraphs.

+LEN 130 Probation and Parole Prerequisite: LEN 101 preferred A study of the probation and parole systems on a local, state, and national level and expected future trends.

 LEN 150 Scientific Criminal Investigation 3 cr. hrs.
 Prerequisite: LEN 101 preferred This course focuses on the technique of crime scene investigation.
 Emphasis is placed on the importance of information, interrogation, and instrumentation in the solution and preparation of criminal cases for trial.

-LEN 195 Special Topics in Law Enforcement Prerequisite: Consent of department

-Deals with current topics in law enforcement not covered in other courses.
+LEN 195 Special Topics in Law Enforcement\\\ variable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in law enforcement not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated three times with different topics.
 Topic to be listed on student's permanent academic record.

-LEN 205 Adult Corrections

-Prerequisite: LEN 101

-A study of the historical overview of adult corrections as well as the evaluation of the aims and goals, success and failure of the penal system and an introduction to new experiments in adult corrections.
-IAI: CRJ 911

-LEN 212 Criminal Law
+LEN 205 Adult Corrections Prerequisite: LEN 101 A study of the historical overview of adult corrections as well as the evaluation of the aims and goals, success and failure of the penal system and an introduction to new experiments in adult corrections.
+IAI: CRJ 911 LEN 212 Criminal Law 3 cr. hrs.
 Study of legal terminology and definitions of crimes, criminal procedures, criminal responsibility, analysis of crimes and their proof in the context of practical fact situations.

-LEN 240 Domestic Violence Investigation Prerequisite: Consent of department A study of domestic violence and how law enforcement officers are to respond to this growing national problem.
-Areas covered include spousal abuse, child abuse, and elder abuse.
-Professionals from law enforcement, the justice system, and social service agencies present various aspects of domestic violence.
-Topics include the dynamics involved in domestic violence, how law enforcement officers should handle and investigate violence cases, the services available to victims of domestic violence, etc.

 LEN 260 Criminal Justice Seminar I 3 cr. hrs.
 Prerequisite: Consent of department A consideration of contemporary law enforcement and criminal justice programs and problems.

-LEN 261 Criminal Justice Seminar II Prerequisite: LEN 260 or consent of department Continuation of Criminal Justice Seminar L
+LEN 261 Criminal Justice Seminar II 3 cr. hrs.
+Prerequisite: LEN 260 or consent of department

-LEN 295 Advanced Special Topics in Law Enforcement variable 1-4 cr. hrs.
+Continuation of Criminal Justice Seminar I.

 Prerequisite: Consent of department Deals with current topics in law enforcement not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topics to be listed on student's permanent academic record.